cloudfoundry/diego-notes/accepted_proposals/bbs-migrations.md

 When a BBS comes up it exercises the following state-machine control loop:

-- Attempt to grab the lock
+- Attempt to acquire the lock
     + Upon failure, keep trying.
+- Upon acquiring the lock, fetch `/version`.
-- Upon success, fetch `/version`
+- Upon fetching an existing `/version` value:
-    + If the database version is more modern than the BBS version shut down. (see table below)
+    + If the database version is more recent than the BBS version, shut down. (see table below)
     + If the database version equals the BBS version, start serving requests. (see table below)
-    + If the database version is less modern than the BBS version, start/continue the migration then serve requests. (see table below)
+    + If the database version is less recent than the BBS version, start/continue the migration, then serve requests. (see table below)
+- Upon failing to fetch a `/version` value:
+    + Assume that the BBS is empty, end the migration by writing the BBS version, and serve requests. (see table below)
 - During a migration a 503 response is returned to all requests.
 Clients should be taught either to retry on a backoff or (perhaps more simply) forward the 503 along.
 - Upon a successful migration, all requests should be handled.